rajugupta319/diabetes-risk-predictor/README.md

 Unlike simple binary classifiers, this system uses a **Soft-Voting Ensemble** to provide a nuanced, percentage-based risk profile across three categories: **Healthy**, **Pre-Diabetic**, and **Diabetic**.

+Along with that it also give a advice to improve.
 ---

 ## 🛠️ Technical Stack